canada-ca/cloud-guardrails-O365/EN/01_Manage-Identity-Access.md

 ## Additional Considerations

 * [ ] Determine access restrictions and configuration requirements for GC-issued endpoint devices, including those of non-privileged and privileged users, and configure access restrictions for endpoint devices accordingly.
+* [ ] Configure just-in-time access to enable administrative access on an as an when required basis
 * [ ] Control Access to Azure AD administration portal
 * [ ] Configure break glass accounts in Azure AD